semaphoreci/docs/django-continuous-integration_5c582def2c7d3a66e32df712.md

-This guide shows you how to use Semaphore to set up a continuous integration (CI) pipeline for a Django web application.
+This guide shows you how to use Semaphore to set up a continuous integration (CI) pipeline for a Python Django web application.
 Before starting, [create a new Semaphore project][create-project].

 ## Define the pipeline